 A Review Of The Pros And Cons Of Airpods

 - Apple's style instinct remains very strong, and these cool, minimalist buds are considered by many to be one of the top trends in designer ear wear.
-So if one of your non-negotiable requirements is to secure a desirable fashion accessory, then Apple should be near the top of your list.
+So if one of your non-negotiable requirements is to secure a desirable fashion accessory, Apple should be at the top of your list.

-- Appealing design and good build quality is again to the fore when it comes to the accompanying charging case.
-Though lightweight, this case still feels sturdy enough to do the job, and the use of magnets for opening and closing adds considerably to its security and ease of use.
-In addition, a LED indicator on the inside confirms the pairing status of the pods.Source: sohu.com
+- Appealing design and high-quality workmanship are once again at the forefront of the accompanying charging case.
+Although lightweight, the case still feels sturdy enough to do the job, and the use of magnets to open and close the case significantly contributes to safety and ease of use.
+In addition, an LED indicator on the inside confirms the pairing status of the pods.Source: sohu.com